anton-k/handle-pattern-servant-app/README.md

 * How to hide mutable state with interfaces

-In this app we use the Handler pattern for DI's
+In this app we use the Handle pattern for DI's
-But our version of Handler pattern is reversed in terms of where interfaces originate.
+But our version of Handle pattern is reversed in terms of where interfaces originate.
-In original Handler pattern we wrap external services with concrete interfaces.
+In original Handle pattern we wrap external services with concrete interfaces.
 So interface is driven by external dependency.
 But I'd like to stress the point of user or app driven interfaces.
 We build small interfaces that are dedicated to concrete part of the app and use it localy.
 And on level of the executable